 Online Data Science Programs in Oregon

-OSU is the state’s leader in data-driven distance learning, but UP and OHSU also have skin in the game.
-If you’re trying to assess the true quality of a program, run your eye over our checklist of things to look for in an online data science program.
+OSU has data-driven distance learning options, but UP and OHSU also have skin in the game.
+If you’re trying to assess the quality of a program, you may want to run your eye over our checklist of things to look for in an online data science program.

 Online Graduate Certificates in Data Science

-- Analytics: OSU’s online Graduate Certificate in Data Analytics is an 18-credit program that will lays a foundation in analytics.
+• Analytics: OSU’s online Graduate Certificate in Data Analytics is a program that will lay a foundation in analytics.
 Though it’s packed with statistics courses, real-world applications are emphasized.
-You can transfer up to 15 credits into OSU’s online MS program.

-- Clinical Informatics: OHSU’s Graduate Certificate in Clinical Informatics can be taken online or on-campus.
-Aimed at working professionals (e.g. physicians, nurses, healthcare IT professionals, etc.), this 24-credit program includes core training in biomedical informatics and clinical information systems.
-You can also choose 15 credits of interesting electives (5 courses).
+• Clinical Informatics: OHSU’s Graduate Certificate in Clinical Informatics can be taken online or on-campus.
+Aimed at working professionals (e.g. physicians, nurses, healthcare IT professionals, etc.), this program includes core training in biomedical informatics and clinical information systems.

 Online Master’s Degrees in Data Science

-- Analytics: OSU’s online Master of Science in Data Analytics is a 45-credit program with coursework in statistics & analytics and big data & machine learning.
-You’ll have plenty of choice in electives (12 credits/4 courses), with opportunities to tackle genomics, data visualization, data mining, and more.
+• Analytics: OSU’s online Master of Science in Data Analytics is a program with coursework in statistics & analytics and big data & machine learning.
+You’ll have opportunities to tackle genomics, data visualization, data mining, and more.
 Like the graduate certificate, all courses are taught by full-time OSU faculty members.

-- Business: OSU’s hybrid MBA in Business Analytics is offered by the AASCB-accredited College of Business.
-The 60-credit program is 80% online and 20% on-campus, with core coursework in management, markets, financial analysis, and advanced information systems.
-15 credits are devoted to hard-core business analytics.
+• Business: OSU’s hybrid MBA in Business Analytics is offered by the AASCB-accredited College of Business.
+The program has core coursework in management, markets, financial analysis, and advanced information systems.

 Data Science Scholarships in Oregon

 For this section, we chose to highlight university scholarships & fellowships that would apply to degrees in our directory.
-Typically, you’ll find little (or no) internal funding for graduate certificates and online programs.
-But talk to the Office of Graduate Studies before you make a decision.
+Talk to the university’s Office of Graduate Studies before you make a decision.
 You may be able to take advantage of in-state rates, low-interest loans, and other “hidden” aid.

 Oregon Health & Science University